 Marie Curie was a woman before her time.
 Born in in Poland, she was a genius in physics and in chemistry; she is the first woman ever to receive a Nobel Prize and the only woman in history to receive two Nobel Prizes. // 10 most famous women in history

 "Shodhini' is Sanskrit for female researcher.
 The only person to hold two Nobel Prizes is a woman.
 Marie Curie was honored for her work in both Physics & Chemistry and her pioneering research in radioactivity changed history.

-Marie Curie’s experimental notebook - which after almost a hundred years, is still incredibly radioactive!
-All of her notes and books can only be handled safely using radiation gear and are stored in lead lined boxes.They will continue to be at least until the year
+Marie Curie’s experimental notebook - which after almost a hundred years, is still radioactive.
+Her notes and books can only be handled safely using radiation gear and are stored in lead lined boxes.They will continue to be at least until the year